CopernicaMarketingSoftware/Documentation/Mailerq/4.0/sending-bounces.md

-You can only set defaults for the "notify" and "ret" settings, because the "envid" and "orcpt" are normally only used on a per-message setting, and it is not meaningful to have default values that apply to all emails.
+You can only set defaults for the "notify" and "ret" settings, because the "envid" and "orcpt" are normally only used on a per-message setting and it is not meaningful to have default values that apply to all emails.